House Washing

 Published April 5, 2026 · Krystal Klean Exterior

 The wrong method on the wrong surface damages your home.
-Here's which to use where.
+Here's which to use where, and why pavers are the trickiest call.

-Pressure washing and soft washing are not the same thing.
-Using the wrong one on the wrong surface is how people end up with damaged vinyl siding, stripped paint, blown-off shingles and cracked roof tiles.
-Here's when to use each.
+Pressure washing and soft washing are not the same thing, and using the wrong one on the wrong surface is how people end up with gouged vinyl siding, stripped paint, blown-off shingles, and cracked roof tiles.
+Here is when each one belongs.

 Pressure washing